-When a person suffers a stroke, the hours that follow are critical.
+When a person suffers a stroke, the minutes and hours that follow are critical.
 If this condition is not treated quickly enough by an emergency room physician or staff—or if it’s misdiagnosed altogether—the patient may suffer permanent brain damage.
 This can result in blindness, speech impairments, cognitive impairments, paraplegia, quadriplegia, and even death.

 The stroke malpractice lawyers at De Caro & Kaplen, LLP are nationally recognized for their skilled representation of brain injury and stroke victims in New York.
 For legal guidance, call us today.